StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 * **Monitor account** - used to [deploy a CloudFormation Stack](#deploy-the-aws-cloudformation-stack).
 The cloudFormation stack will create an IAM role that has the permissions required to retrieve data from this monitor account (`StackStateAwsIntegrationRole`).
 * **Agent account** - used to retrieve data from the monitor account.
 StackState Agent should be installed on a machine where an IAM role is available that has permissions to assume the role `StackStateAwsIntegrationRole` created by the monitor account's CloudFormation Stack.

-The IAM role of the Agent account will query AWS data by assuming the role `StackStateAwsIntegrationRole`.
-This data will then go back to the StackState Agent where it is processed and sent on to StackState.

 ![AWS roles used to retrieve data](/.gitbook/assets/aws-roles.svg)

+The IAM role of the Agent account queries AWS data by assuming the role `StackStateAwsIntegrationRole`.
+This data is then returned to the StackState Agent where it is processed and sent on to StackState.

 ### Deploy the AWS CloudFormation stack